-We initiated the first pivotal clinical trial for I.V.
-CR845 in acute pain in the third quarter of 2015.
-As described elsewhere in this report, in February 2016, the FDA placed the trial on IND clinical hold pending a safety review following the triggering of a stopping rule in the trial protocol.
-The clinical hold was removed in April 2016 and we resumed the clinical trial in June 2016.
-In addition to this clinical development, I.V.
-CR845 will require regulatory approval, commercial manufacturing arrangements, establishment of a commercial organization, significant marketing efforts and further investment before we generate any revenues from product sales.
-We are not permitted to market or promote any of our product candidates, including I.V.
-CR845, before we receive regulatory approval from the FDA or comparable foreign regulatory authorities, and we may never receive such regulatory approval for any of our product candidates.
-If we do not receive FDA approval for, and successfully commercialize, I.V.
-CR845, we will not be able to generate revenue from I.V.
-CR845 in the United States in the foreseeable future, or at all.
-Any significant delays in obtaining approval for and commercializing I.V.
-CR845 will have a substantial adverse impact on our business and financial condition.
+In addition to this clinical development, CR845/difelikefalin injection will require regulatory approval, commercial manufacturing arrangements, establishment of a commercial organization, significant marketing efforts and further investment before we generate any revenues from product sales.
+We are not permitted to market or promote any of our product candidates, including CR845/difelikefalin injection, before we receive regulatory approval from the FDA or comparable foreign regulatory authorities, and we may never receive such regulatory approval for any of our product candidates.
+If we do not receive FDA approval for, and successfully commercialize, CR845/difelikefalin injection we will not be able to generate revenue from CR845/difelikefalin injection in the United States in the foreseeable future, or at all.
+Any significant delays in obtaining approval for and commercializing CR845/difelikefalin injection will have a substantial adverse impact on our business and financial condition.

 We have not previously submitted an NDA to the FDA, or similar drug approval filings to comparable foreign authorities, for any product candidate, and we cannot be certain that I.V.
-CR845 or any of our other product candidates will be successful in clinical trials or receive regulatory approval.
+CR845/difelikefalin or any of our other product candidates will be successful in clinical trials or receive regulatory approval.
 Even though I.V.
-CR845 has completed three Phase 2 clinical trials and has begun its Phase 3 clinical trial program for the treatment of acute postoperative pain, it is, nonetheless, susceptible to the risks of failure inherent at any stage of product development, including the appearance of unexpected adverse events or failure to achieve its primary endpoints in these or subsequent clinical trials, including our Phase 2/3 clinical trials for the treatment of uremic pruritus.
+CR845/difelikefalin has completed three Phase 2 clinical trials and has begun its Phase 3 clinical trial program for the treatment of acute postoperative pain, it is, nonetheless, susceptible to the risks of failure inherent at any stage of product development, including the appearance of unexpected adverse events or failure to achieve its primary endpoints in these or subsequent clinical trials, including our Phase 3 clinical trial(s) for the treatment of CKD-aP.
 Further, our product candidates, including I.V.
-CR845, may not receive regulatory approval even if they are successful in clinical trials.
-If approved for marketing by applicable regulatory authorities, our ability to generate revenues from I.V.
-CR845 will depend on our ability to:
+CR845/difelikefalin, may not receive regulatory approval even if they are successful in clinical trials.
+If approved for marketing by applicable regulatory authorities, our ability to generate revenues from CR845/difelikefalin injection will depend on our ability to:

-• create market demand for I.V.
-CR845 through our own marketing and sales activities, and any other arrangements to promote this product candidate we may otherwise establish;

-- hire, train and deploy a sales force to commercialize I.V.
-CR845 in the United States; - manufacture I.V.
-CR845 in sufficient quantities and at acceptable quality and manufacturing cost to meet commercial demand at launch and thereafter: - establish and maintain agreements with wholesalers, distributors and group purchasing organizations on commercially reasonable terms; - create partnerships with, or offer licenses to, third parties to promote and sell I.V.
-CR845 in foreign markets where we receive marketing approval; - maintain patent and trade secret protection and regulatory exclusivity for I.V.
-CR845; - launch commercial sales of I.V.
-CR845, whether alone or in collaboration with others; - achieve market acceptance of I.V.
-CR845 by patients, the medical community and third-party payers; - achieve coverage and adequate reimbursement for I.V.
-CR845; - · effectively compete with other therapies; and - maintain a continued acceptable safety profile of I.V.
-CR845 following launch.
+- create market demand for I.V.
+CR845/difelikefalin through our own marketing and sales activities, and any other arrangements to promote this product candidate we may otherwise establish; - hire, train and deploy a sales force to commercialize I.V.
+CR845/difelikefalin in the United States; - manufacture I.V.
+CR845/difelikefalin in sufficient quantities and at acceptable quality and manufacturing cost to meet commercial demand at launch and thereafter; - establish and maintain agreements with wholesalers, distributors and group purchasing organizations on commercially reasonable terms; - create partnerships with, or offer licenses to, third parties to promote and sell I.V.
+CR845/difelikefalin in foreign markets where we receive marketing approval; - maintain patent and trade secret protection and regulatory exclusivity for I.V.
+CR845/difelikefalin; - launch commercial sales of I.V.
+CR845/difelikefalin, whether alone or in collaboration with others; - achieve market acceptance of I.V.
+CR845/difelikefalin by patients, the medical community and third-party payers; - achieve coverage and adequate reimbursement for I.V.
+CR845/difelikefalin; - effectively compete with other therapies; and - maintain a continued acceptable safety profile of I.V.
+CR845/difelikefalin following launch.

-As we continue to develop our other product candidates, including Oral CR845 and CR701, we expect to face similar risks to our ability to develop, obtain regulatory approval for and successfully commercialize such product candidates as we face with I.V.
-CR845.
+As we continue to develop our other product candidates, including Oral CR845/difelikefalin, we expect to face similar risks to our ability to develop, obtain regulatory approval for and successfully commercialize such product candidates as we face with I.V.
+CR845/difelikefalin.

 Our lead product candidate, I.V.
-CR845, and our second product candidate, Oral CR845, act as selective kappa opioid receptor agonists, which is a drug class that has not previously yielded a successful commercial product for pain indications.
+CR845/difelikefalin, and our second product candidate, Oral CR845/difelikefalin, act as selective kappa opioid receptor agonists, which is a drug class that has not previously yielded a successful commercial product for pain indications.